Transparent Language Blog

 Search

-The ABCs of Language Learning: Transparent Language Online Alphabet Courses Posted by on May 18, 2015 in For Educators, For Learners, For Libraries, Learning Material Updates
+Learn 40+ Writing Systems with Transparent Language Online Posted by on May 18, 2015 in For Educators, For Learners, For Libraries, Learning Material Updates

 “I felt that [the Alphabet Learner activity] was the first that really challenged my retrieval skills.
 I liked how it drilled me more on the letters I got wrong.”

-Find a library near you who offers Transparent Language Online.
+Find a library near you that offers Transparent Language Online to start learning.

 None close by?
 Print this info card and bring it to your local librarians to let them know you’re interested, or sign up for the free trial!